 At times we wished it were easier to access some of the systems through COMAND; it took several steps where one touch of a conventional button would have worked more directly.
 It's a bit easier to learn than BMW's system but there is a learning curve.
-We found using the COMAND system while underway mildly distracting, but once set it up your use will be limited because much of your requests can be done with steering wheel buttons (with the info appearing inside the speedometer directly ahead) or by voice.
+We found using the COMAND system while underway mildly distracting, but once set up, many functions can be accessed through the steering wheel buttons (with the info appearing inside the speedometer directly ahead), or by voice.

 The harman/kardon audio system delivers 600-watt performance through its 11 speakers and sounds superb.

 The navigation system works well, with an easy-to-read rolling map and good graphics.
 With the optional Splitview, the passenger can watch a DVD with audio on headphones while the driver views a map or car data, all full-size on the central screen.